 The new full-year, one credit business course is available to juniors and seniors.
 “Virtual Enterprise is a simulated business that is set-up and run by students to prepare them for working in a real business environment,” according to the high school’s course bulletin.

-The executives for Mrs. Furman’s class include John Panos (chief executive officer), Yaidelis Acevedo (chief operating officer), Emerson Forbes (vice president-administration), Graham Young (chief financial officer), Riva Bergman (vice president-design/IT), Natalie Gonzalez (vice president-marketing) and Madelyn Reed (vice president-human resources).
+The executives for Mrs. Furman’s class include John Panos (chief executive officer), Yaidelis Acevedo (chief operating officer), Emerson Forbes (vice president-administration), Graham Young (chief financial officer), Riva Bergman (vice president-design/IT), Matthew Girimonti (vice president-marketing) and Madelyn Reed (vice president-human resources).

-The class also includes Dickson Araujo-Amaya, Ryan Baker, Reid Bellistri, Mia Breitbarth, Madison Buchholtz, William Burton, Matthew Girimonti, Noe Gomez-Calderon, Justin Italiano, Madison Lange, Michael Mathews, Joseph Mead, RJ Moreno, Thomas Peer, Manrobin Serpas Henriquez, Nicholas Thompson and Michael Wright.
+The class also includes Dickson Araujo-Amaya, Ryan Baker, Reid Bellistri, Mia Breitbarth, Madison Buchholtz, William Burton, Natalie Gonzales, Noe Gomez-Calderon, Justin Italiano, Madison Lange, Michael Mathews, Joseph Mead, RJ Moreno, Thomas Peer, Manrobin Serpas Henriquez, Nicholas Thompson and Michael Wright.